-For more details about the current network configuration, go to the front panel and press then Connectivity > Network connectivity > Gigabit Ethernet > Modify configuration.
+For more details about the current network configuration, go to the front panel and press or , then

+, then Connectivity > Network connectivity > Gigabit Ethernet > Modify configuration.
 From here it is possible, though not normally necessary, to change the settings manually; this can also be done remotely using the Embedded Web Server.

-You may find it helpful to print out the full printer network configuration on paper.
+TIP: You may find it helpful to print out the full printer network configuration on paper.
 This can be done from the front panel: press , then , then Internal prints > Service information prints > Print connectivity configuration.
 If you do not print out the full network configuration, consider making a note of the printer's IP address and network name.

-If you accidentally misconfigure the printer's network settings, you can restore the network settings to their factory values from the front panel: press , then then Connectivity > Network connectivity >
+If you accidentally misconfigure the printer's network settings, you can restore the network settings to their factory values from the front panel: press , then , then Connectivity > Network connectivity > Advanced > Restore factory settings.
+Then you must restart the printer.
+This automatically provides a working network configuration for most networks.
+The printer's other settings remain unchanged.